Seven Hua Hin Temples We Love, and You Will, Too!

 Hua Hin is a popular coastal resort in Thailand, and it belongs to the district of the same name.
 It is located in the Prachuap Khiri Khan province along the Gulf of Thailand.
 Originally a fishing village, Hua Hin was converted into a resort by the royal family in the early 1920s.
 The king ordered the construction of a summer palace called Wang Klai Kang Won, which means “Far From Worries Place.”

 95 percent of the people in Thailand are Buddhist, so there are temples all over the country.
-Hua Hin is no exception to this rule.
+Hua Hin is no exception to this rule and our resort in Hua Hin is ideally situated and can arrange visits to the following temples.

 Wat Hua Hin